CamilYed/readable-tests-by-example/README.md

     then: "Payment succeeded"

-    and: "The client paid for delivery in the amount of 30 EUR"
+    and: "The client paid for delivery in the amount 30 EUR"

     and: "Free track music was not sent to the client" }